Discover The Brecon Beacons

 Amman Valley Trotting Club – in Tairgwaith near Brynamman.
 You might catch a harness racing event at this track, where it’s exhilarating to watch the horses with their jockeys balanced in precarious carriages (sulkies) haring around the track.

-Also near Ystradgynlais are the Ynyscedwyn Ironworks remains, and the Ystradfawr Nature Reserve, where the former mining landscape has been reclaimed by nature.
+Near Ystradgynlais are the Ynyscedwyn Ironworks remains, and the Ystradfawr Nature Reserve, where the former mining landscape has been reclaimed by nature.
 A wide variety of flora and fauna can be seen here including the Marsh Fritillary butterfly in June.

 Craig y Nos Country Park is a lovely place to spend a few hours with the children.
 It was once the grounds of the nearby castle, and has tall trees, rivers and meadows.
 The visitor centre there is a valuable source of information on the area.